,

 MONTHLY ARTICLES SUMMARIES (section 1 of web site) *

 (A number of readers have commented that they enjoyed the games in the “Brevities number 17” article published on this web site on December 20 2023 and the site received almost double the usual visitors numbers that month.
 Earlier sets of Brevities (numbers 1 to 16) can be found in the relevant parts of section 2 of this web site.
 A similar article entitled “Miniature Joy” was published in CHESS in March 2021 (copies in paper or pdf format can be obtained from chess.co.uk .
-In addition, Mark Page has recently collated data about his short game results against some surprisingly strong players-details on the KCC web site at the link given below.)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------